pran-7-5/eco_style/README.md

 reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
 But practical labs should remain the same.

+A reduced feature phones for children. basic apps, payment and gps.(good for elderly people also)

 So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.